-• Focus on one key client
+• Focus on one key client with mix of blue chip brands

 Exceptional financial management and organisational skills plus, the ability to mentor and grow your team will also be essential.